edvineshagh/Sitecore.Strategy.Scheduler/README.md

 1. Unable to schedule activities to run at a specific time.
 The  recommended workarounds are [not very elegant](https://sdn.sitecore.net/Forum/ShowPost.aspx?PostID=29010 "Publishing site at specific time").
 Some of the suggestions include:

 	1.1.
-Create an agent with short sleep duration and manage execution time yourself.
+Create an agent with short sleep duration and manage the execution time yourself.

 	1.2.
 Use windows scheduler